JingRachaelZhu/CrackLeetcode/LinkedList/82. Remove Duplicates from Sorted List II/README.md

-# 24. Swap Nodes in Pairs
+# 82. Remove Duplicates from Sorted List II
-vGiven a sorted linked list, delete all nodes that have duplicate numbers, leaving only distinct numbers from the original list.
+Given a sorted linked list, delete all nodes that have duplicate numbers, leaving only distinct numbers from the original list.

 **Example 1:**